KwaZulu Natal Game and Nature ReservesThe Royal Natal National Park

-The Royal Natal National Park was proclaimed in 1916, and contains some of the most spectacular scenery in South Africa.
-The main feature of Royal Natal is the Amphitheatre, a rock wall about 5km in length, and approximately 1000m in height between the Sentinel (3 165m) and Eastern Buttress (3 047m), with a number of domes rising from its relatively flat summit plateau.
+The Royal Natal National Park is best known for the Drakensberg Amphitheatre.
+This is a mammoth rock wall that extends for some five kilometres (or three miles) in length, and is approximately 500 metres high in most places.
+It is perched between the Sentinel (3 165 metres above sea level) and Eastern Buttress (3 047 metres above sea level), with a number of domes rising from its relatively flat summit plateau.

 In 1836, the French missionaries Arbousset and Daumas named the largest of these domes Mont-aux-Sources.
 The literal description of this is “source of five rivers”.
 Of these, the Tugela River plummets 948 metres in five clear leaps, making it the second-highest waterfall in the world.
 The Tugela Falls' upper reaches occasionally freeze in winter to create dazzling columns of ice.
 And, just to confound weather experts, the Royal Natal National Park creates a White Christmas in the middle of our sub-tropical summer.